ccxt/ccxt/wiki/ccxt.pro.manual.md

 The 2nd-order data is **always** calculated from the 1st-order data.
 OHLCVs are calculated from aggregated trades.
 Tickers are calculated from trades and orderbooks.

 Some exchanges do the calculation of OHLCVs (2nd order data) for you on the exchange side and send you updates over WS (Binance).
-Other exchanges don't really think that is necessary, for a reason (FTX).
+Other exchanges don't really think that is necessary, for a reason.

 Obviously, it takes time to calculate 2nd-order OHLCV candles from trades.
 Apart from that sending the calculated candle back to all connected users also takes time.
 Additional delays can happen during periods of high volatility if an exchange is traded very actively under high load.